Water harvesting: experimental results and conclusions |

 The observation period lasted for one and half year which was an exceptionally dry period.
 No runoff was recorded from the impluvium and the only supply of water was the rainfall itself.
 Consequently, the soil water content was very low in the three sites especially during the summer time which did not reach the field capacity throughout the period.

+The monitoring year happened to be exceptionally dry.
+The total recorded rainfall was 132 mm in Béni Khédache while the average annual rainfall is around 220 mm.
+Due to high spatial variability of rainfall and due to logistic reasons the monitoring of soil water was discontinued.
 Irrigation from groundwater was supplied 2 times to prevent olive crop failure.
 The use of irrigation water can be seen directly in the lowering of the local aquifer system (see below).
 There is no reaction of the groundwater to the rainfall as this is evaporated entirely.
 These systems are local and react fast to pumping and are therefore vulnerable.
 They are replenished by wide check dams across the valleys but in the dry years of the experiment this did not occur.

 The results are evaluated from a production, socio-cultural and economic point of view.
 The bars express the estimated or measured percentage of change with respect to the reference situation.
 This change can be positive (blue) or negative (red).
 Note that this evaluation is based on the experiments, on the long term experience of the coordinating team in this area and on consultations with the farmers.